 After six months of treatment, this patient’s previously severe hair loss has almost completely regrown thanks to Minoxidil.

-One 12-month study established the effectiveness of 5% topical Minoxidil on 984 patients with male pattern hair loss [5].
-After a year, areas of hair loss had shrunk in 62% of patients.
+One 12-month study established the effectiveness of 5% topical Minoxidil on 984 patients with male pattern hair loss [7].
+After a year, areas of alopecia had shrunk in 62% of patients.

 This patient with crown hair loss used 5% topical Minoxidil for a year.
-While he has seen some good hair regrowth across the scalp, there’s still a lack of density around his crown:
+While he has seen some good hair regrowth across the scalp, his Minoxidil results after 1 year still show a lack of density around his crown:

 Finasteride is known to be effective at tackling crown hair loss.
 So if you have male pattern baldness and Minoxidil hasn’t given you the results you want, using a combination of Minoxidil and Finasteride may help enhance your hairline and help you regrow hair.

-If you start using Minoxidil, you’ll need to keep using it in order to maintain your new hair growth.
-Stopping Minoxidil usually means hair shedding will resume within three to four months [7].
+If you start using Minoxidil, you’ll need to keep using it to maintain your new hair growth.
+Stopping Minoxidil usually means hair shedding will resume within three to four months, leading to lost progress [1].

 Find out more about what happens if you stop using Minoxidil.

-Minoxidil is just one effective non-surgical hair loss treatment.
-There are several other options that may work for you, depending on which type of alopecia you have.
+Minoxidil is just one of several effective hair loss treatments.
+Other options may work for you, depending on which type of alopecia you have.
 These include:

 Simply fill in your details in the form below and we'll get in touch with you shortly.